itu-devops/itu-minitwit-ci/README.md

 ## 2.1.)
 Register your Public SSH at DigitalOcean

-Now, after generating the key pair, log into DigitalOcean and navigate to the security configuration, left bottom under `ACCOUNT` -> `Security`.
+Now, after generating the key pair, log into DigitalOcean and navigate to the security configuration, left under `Settings` -> `Security` (second tab).

 Under `SSH keys` click the `Add SSH Key` button and register a `New SSH key` with the name `do_ssh_key`.
 Paste into the input field the contents of `~/.ssh/do_ssh_key.pub`, which you might receive via: `cat ~/.ssh/do_ssh_key.pub` on the command line.